j10sanders/j10sanders.github.io/_posts/2016-11-14-password-reset.md

 ---
 layout: post
-title:  How to Implement "Password Reset" in an app that doesn't have Flask Security.
+title:  How to Implement Password-Reset Functionality in an app that doesn't have Flask Security.
-category: jekyll
+category: Flask, Python, Postgres
-description: If you want to implement a password recovery/reset function without messing with your entire apps architecture, you may find this helpful.
+description: How to Implement Password-Reset functionality in an app that doesn't already have Flask Security.
 ---